As of March 2026, Electronic Applications for Subsidized Purchase of New Fully Electric Vehicles in Serbia

 The Law on the Protection of Financial Services Users (“Official Gazette of RS”, No. 19/2025), which will take effect on July 1, 2025, introduces significant changes concerning housing loans and early repayment options.
 One of the key provisions allows borrowers to repay up to RSD 1.2 million of the principal annually without incurring any prepayment […]

-Opening a Bank Account in Serbia for Non-Residents: Complete Guide (2025)
+Remote Bank Account in Serbia for Non-Residents: Complete Guide (2026)

 Explore Non-Resident Banking Options in Serbia Opening a bank account in Serbia offers numerous benefits for non-residents.
 Serbia’s strategic location, bridging Western Europe and the Middle East, offers a unique advantage to those looking to establish financial roots in the region.
 The country’s banking sector is diverse, with banks from local, EU, Russian, American, Turkish, […]